 Do you only operate in Prague?

-The Shared Houses Collective was founded in Prague, and we want to buy a house in Prague or its immediate surroundings.
+The Shared Houses Collective was founded in Prague.
+Also the First Swallow, our pilot project, is based there.
+If a similar collective appears elsewhere in the country, we will be happy to support it and include it in our planned network.
 If a similar collective appears elsewhere in the country, we will be happy to support it and include it in our planned network.
 We will create a support group that will share the knowledge we have gained, whether legal, financial, or otherwise.
 We can help in dealing with the various difficulties and conflicts the group may encounter, so that our successors do not repeat the same mistakes we have made.
 The whole project is a grassroots initiative by which people can ensure, through their own efforts, that housing does not swallow most of their earnings.
 Anyone can get involved.
 Our aim is to pave a way that will make it easier for others to follow.
 It is up to you if you’d like to support the idea of shared houses by starting your own sister house and contributing to affordable and decent housing in the Czech Republic.
 We will be happy to help you.

 Why are you a social cooperative?
 What is “social” about you?